kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 We define a path in the triangle to start at the top and go down one row at a time to an adjacent value, eventually ending with an entry on the bottom row.
 For example, 1 -> 3 -> 5.
 The weight of the path is the sum of the entries.

 Write a program that returns the weight of the maximum weight path.

+202 (Easy)

+This problem was asked by Palantir.

+Write a program that checks whether an integer is a palindrome.
+For example, `121` is a palindrome, as well as `888`. `678` is not a palindrome.
+Do not convert the integer into a string.